-Oh, and did I mention that the city just has an undeniably cool vibe?
-I don’t know, it might be something to do with the fact that Geordies have the best banter!
+Oh, and did we mention that the city just has an undeniably cool vibe?
+What can we say, it might be something to do with the fact that Geordies have the best banter!

 From the Royal Pavilion (an India-style building that was a seaside retreat for King George IV) to The Lanes (a historic quarter filled with boutiques, jewellery shops, cafes, pubs and restaurants), the pebble beach to Brighton Pier, there’s something for everyone to enjoy.